 Bobby’s master was called John Grey and he was most likely a police nightwatchman in the city of Edinburgh in the mid 19th century.

-In 1867 the Lord Provost of Edinburgh (similar to a mayor), Sir William Chambers gave Bobby his dog licence and also a collar which can be seen in the local Museum of Edinburgh if you want to know more.
-Bobby died himself in 1872 and was buried inside the gate of Greyfriard Kirkyard.
+In 1867 the Lord Provost of Edinburgh (which is a similar title to a mayor), Sir William Chambers gave Bobby his dog licence and also a collar.
+You can see the real items in the local Museum of Edinburgh if you want to know more and check whether the story was real!

 On the main road just outside the kirkyard there is a statue that was erected in memory of Bobby, now known as Greyfriars Bobby, and a pub of the same name.